George Bancroft

 George Bancroft (October 3, 1800 – January 17, 1891) was an American historian, statesman and Democratic politician who was prominent in promoting secondary education both in his home state of Massachusetts and at the national and international levels.

-During his tenure as U.S. Secretary of the Navy, he established the United States Naval Academy at Annapolis.
+During his tenure as U.S. secretary of the Navy, he established the United States Naval Academy at Annapolis.
 He was a senior American diplomat in Europe, leading diplomatic missions to Britain and Germany.
 Among his best-known writings is the magisterial series, History of the United States, from the Discovery of the American Continent.

 Early life and education

 Bancroft was born on October 3, 1800, in Worcester, Massachusetts.
 His family had been in Massachusetts Bay since 1632.

-George's father, Aaron Bancroft, was distinguished as a revolutionary soldier, a leading Unitarian clergyman, and author of a popular biography of George Washington.
+George's father, Aaron Bancroft, was distinguished as a Revolutionary War soldier, a leading Unitarian clergyman, and author of a popular biography of George Washington.

 Education

 Bancroft began his education at Phillips Exeter Academy.

+Education there, that early, was not in controlled step.
+Given multiple students were done by age 12 or 13, it at that point went through a level we'd consider to be grammar school.
+With no high schools yet, college was next.
+The preceptor, Benjamin Abbott, encouraged a college with similar views, religiously tolerant.

-He entered Harvard College at thirteen years of age and graduated with the Class of 1817.
+Thus, Bancroft entered Harvard College at thirteen years of age and graduated with the Class of 1817.

-After Harvard, Bancroft's father sent him abroad to study in Germany, where he studied at the universities of Göttingen, and Berlin.
-At Göttingen, he studied Plato with Arnold Hermann Ludwig Heeren, history with Heeren and Gottlieb Jakob Planck, and languages and scripture interpretation with Albert Eichhorn, natural science with Johann Friedrich Blumenbach, German literature with Georg Friedrich Benecke, French and Italian literature with Artaud and Bunsen, and classics with Georg Ludolf Dissen.
+After Harvard, Bancroft's father sent him abroad to study in Germany, where he studied at the universities of Göttingen and Berlin.
+At Göttingen, he studied Plato with Arnold Hermann Ludwig Heeren, history with Heeren and Gottlieb Jakob Planck, languages and scripture interpretation with Albert Eichhorn, natural science with Johann Friedrich Blumenbach, German literature with Georg Friedrich Benecke, French and Italian literature with Artaud and Bunsen, and classics with Georg Ludolf Dissen.
 In 1820, he received his doctorate from the University of Göttingen.

 Bancroft capped off his education with a European tour, in the course of which he sought out almost every distinguished man in the European world of letters, science and art, including Johann Wolfgang von Goethe, Wilhelm von Humboldt, Friedrich Daniel Ernst Schleiermacher, Georg Wilhelm Friedrich Hegel, Lord Byron, Barthold Georg Niebuhr, Christian Charles Josias Bunsen, Friedrich Carl von Savigny, Varnhagen von Ense, Victor Cousin, Benjamin Constant and Alessandro Manzoni.